mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 preview = true
 +++

-Previously we looked at [Building Azure Functions with F# Script](../building-azure-functions-with-fsharp-and-vscode), which is still the only _supported_ way of creating an Azure Function with F#, but a decent option for simple functions.
-So, if you'd like to be safe (and stable) then that's still your best bet.
+Previously we looked at [Building Azure Functions with F# Script](../building-azure-functions-with-fsharp-and-vscode), which is still the only _supported_ way of creating an Azure Function with F#, and a decent option for simple functions.
+So, if you need to play it safe (and stable) then that's your best bet.
 However, in this post we are going to take a trip to the edge.
 We'll be using .NET Core, Azure Functions Core Tools v2, and F#.
 However, instead of F# _Script_ we'll be creating a _precompiled_ app!

 Being on the bleeding edge has its drawbacks however.
 Chances are we're going to see some bugs.
 The Core Tools are in beta after all, so that should be expected.
 I will explain how I work around the current issues, but chances are things will change between now and the time you read this.
 So if you _don't_ encounter an issue we're solving here, that's fantastic.
-It means Azure Functions with F# is moving in the right direction overall.
+It means Azure Functions with F# is moving in the right direction!

-So without further ado, let's get started!
+So without further ado, let's get started.

 ## Setup Your Environment

-You can follow the same instructions [from my previous post](../building-azure-functions-with-fsharp-and-vscode/1-setup/) to get setup, _with one exception_.
+If you're not already setup for F# Azure Functions development, you can follow the same instructions [from my previous post](../building-azure-functions-with-fsharp-and-vscode/1-setup/), _with one exception_.
 You will need to install v2 instead of v1 of the Azure Functions Core Tools.
 I would recommend you install it with npm instead of Chocolatey.
 I had some issues using the Chocolatey version and never got to the bottom of it.

 To install v2 of the Core Tools use this command: